Vladimir-csp/uwsm/README.md

 Processes descendent from the compositor will be a part of its unit which **might** be mostly OK for short-lived one-off commands, i.e. volume adjustment.
-But processes inside comopositor's unit have access to its notification socket, which may lead to unforseen consequences.
+But processes inside comopositor's unit have access to its notification socket, which may lead to unforeseen consequences.

 Systemd
 [documentation](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units)